 RBMS’s 2017 conference focused on the role of storytelling in the mission and daily work of special collections.
 Over four days of papers, seminars, participatory sessions, and workshops, attendees discussed how telling a compelling narrative forms the heart of cultural heritage work.
 Narratives are the foundations for writing traditional scholarly monographs, but they also inform the encoding of digital humanities landscapes, building collections, designing courses and exhibitions, and many other endeavors special collections specialists undertake.

 In a nutshell, “Stories are finding the thread of meaning through a collection of memories.”
-For special collections professionals, Biels stresses the importance not to tell people what collections mean but to let the collections tell a story and to open a space for people themselves to make meaning of the collections.
+For special collections professionals, Biel stresses the importance not to tell people what collections mean but to let the collections tell a story.
+We should open a space for people themselves to make meaning of the collections.

 Commitment to Diversity

 “. . . we are gathered on the land of the indigenous people of Iowa City,” reverberated through Englert Theatre as Petrina Jackson (Head of Special Collections and Archives, Iowa State University) welcomed attendees at the first plenary session, opening the first full day of “Stories We Tell.”
 Jackson’s recognition of an often overlooked people foreshadowed one of the major themes that emerged during the remaining sessions, RBMS’s commitment to diversity.